 A new move presents a perfect opportunity to walk around the house and look for items you might not need once you start your new life.
 You’ll lighten your load significantly.

 How to declutter before moving house, is not just a question of basic cleanliness and interior organisation, but ends up being an important part of giving yourself some peace of mind.

-People with less belongings have less to worry about, less to clean and maintain, less things to be robbed of.
+People with fewer belongings have less to worry about, less to clean and maintain, fewer things to be robbed of.
 Which ultimately leads to less stress and, in a way, to more free time.

 How to Declutter for Moving: Preparations

 - Set a date.
 It should be about a month before the move and it may take you more than one day.
 Make sure you have nothing else to do during that time and that there are no unnecessary distractions – no guests, no kids, no spouse.
 Most people reach peak productivity when working alone.